 Recently, I was talking with a friend about what I’d need to make a short film.
-I was whining that I didn’t have enough time or money to make any of the
+I’ve now completed a list of the essentials you’ll need as an independent filmmaker to make your first film.

 1. A Movie Camera

 Forget about the RED ONE or BLACK MAGIC (unless your budget is £25,000 upwards)

 Indie filmmakers sometimes forget that the whole point of making a film isn’t about spending top dollar on equipment, or necessarily making the film look expensive (but this is a very easy thing to do).
 It’s just about telling the story, and especially for first-timers, the last thing you should be worrying about is the way it looks compared to the latest flick at the cinema.